 It is for this reason that HEC Paris has adopted the United Nations' Sustainable Development Goals by adhering to the Global Compact and PRME (Principles for Responsible Management Education).
 Our raison d’être and our values reflect this commitment, which are both that of the School and of our student and alumni communities.

-In September 2020, at the impetus of our International Advisory Board, HEC Paris finalized its Purpose & Sustainability strategy, to further its ambition in terms of sustainable development and social responsibility for the 2020-2030 decade.
+In September 2020, at the impetus of our International Advisory Board, HEC Paris initiated its Transition strategy, to further its ambition in terms of sustainable development and social responsibility for the 2020-2030 decade.

 In April 2021, HEC Paris was one of the first business schools in France to signed the Accord de Grenoble initiated by the COP2, led by students